Skip to main content

 Note: make commands can only be run from the root project directory.

-There can be a number of reason for this to fail, for example one of the keys could have expired, if that’s the case, contact the owner of the key and ask them to extned their expiration date and reupload their key to the server.
+There can be a number of reason for this to fail, for example one of the keys could have expired, if that’s the case, contact the owner of the key and ask them to extend their expiration date and reupload their key to the server, the procedure to follow for extending expired key can be found in the Extend Expiry below

 Once the secrets have been re-encrypted, use git to add, commit and push the changes in the .private directory.